MDias04/MDias04/README.md

 Oi Oi amigos 👋

 I'm a junior software developer learning everything I can about Flutter 💙.
-I started as a manual software tester and moved from an automated software tester to a junior developer in my current job.
-I couldn't be more happier.
+I began my career as a manual software tester, transitioned to automated testing, and now I'm thriving as a junior developer.
+I couldn't be happier.

 🔭 I’m always working on something.